SciRuby/daru/README.md

 ## Contributing

-Pick a feature from the Roadmap above or think of your own and send me a Pull Request!
+Pick a feature from the Roadmap or the issue tracker or think of your own and send me a Pull Request!

 ## Acknowledgements